mozilla/anodejsholidayseason/localization/localization_part_3.md

 ## Avoid Inflexible Design

-We need to put our L10n hats on as early as when we review the initial graphic design of the website.
+We need to put our L10n hats on early.
+As early as when we review the initial graphic design of the website.

 Avoid putting copy into images.
 Use CSS to keep words as plain text positioned over images.

 Make sure [CSS is bulletproof]().
 An English word in German can be many times larger and destroy a poorly planned design.

-Database backed websites have already taught us to think this way, but designers may not be used to allowing for variable length labels or buttons.
+Database backed websites have already taught us to think about systematic design way, but designers may not be used to allowing for variable length labels or buttons.

+Overly "tight" or clever designs simply will not work in a localized context.

 ## String Freeze

-Remember our build step to prepare files for localizers to transalte?
+Remember our build step to prepare files for localizers to translate?
 And in this post we learned about `po2json` for using these strings in our app...
 Well, this means we're going to need to coordinate our software releases with our L10n community.